 In this Part, unless the contrary intention appears —

-“certificate” means a certificate issued under regulation 15.7;
+certificate means a certificate issued under regulation 15.7;

-“controller”, in relation to a railway, means the person appointed by the manager of a mine to control the movement of railway vehicles at the mine;
+controller, in relation to a railway, means the person appointed by the manager of a mine to control the movement of railway vehicles at the mine;

-“in-cab signalling” means a signalling device in the cab of a locomotive that can be operated by the controller by remote control;
+in-cab signalling means a signalling device in the cab of a locomotive that can be operated by the controller by remote control;

-“locomotive” means a vehicle propelled by its own motive power and running on rails which is used primarily for the haulage of wagons or other rolling stock, but does not include a special vehicle used solely for the maintenance or inspection of the rail track and which does not haul other rolling stock;
+locomotive means a vehicle propelled by its own motive power and running on rails which is used primarily for the haulage of wagons or other rolling stock, but does not include a special vehicle used solely for the maintenance or inspection of the rail track and which does not haul other rolling stock;

-“main line” means that part, or those parts, of a rail track used primarily for ore transport purposes, the limits of which are clearly marked by fixed signs in the ground adjacent to the track;
+main line means that part, or those parts, of a rail track used primarily for ore transport purposes, the limits of which are clearly marked by fixed signs in the ground adjacent to the track;

-“operating rules”, in relation to a railway, means the operating rules determined for the railway under regulation 15.4;
+operating rules, in relation to a railway, means the operating rules determined for the railway under regulation 15.4;

-“order” means an order made by a controller relating to the movement of a railway vehicle;
+order means an order made by a controller relating to the movement of a railway vehicle;

-“railway vehicle” means any vehicle that is used on a railway track;
+railway vehicle means any vehicle that is used on a railway track;

-“train” means a locomotive or coupled locomotives with or without railway wagons or other rail vehicles attached thereto.
+train means a locomotive or coupled locomotives with or without railway wagons or other rail vehicles attached thereto.

 15.2.
 Application of Part